No Fees Unless We Win 206-919-3215

 Finding a Premise Liability Attorney in King County

-Premise liability cases require an expert hand.
-In my years of practicing law, I’ve handled hundreds of personal injury cases successfully.
+Premise liability law requires an expert hand.
+In my years of practicing law, I’ve handled hundreds of personal injury cases successfully throughout Washington State.
 Now, it’s time to go to work on yours.
 I won’t stop negotiating until we’ve reached a settlement we think is fair – and I’m not afraid to go to trial.
 I have personally and successfully handled numerous premises liability cases and have worked with insurance companies, and I will use my expertise to fight on your behalf.

 No one should have to pay the price for someone else’s negligence.
 Contact Greg Colburn of Colburn Law to schedule a free review of your legal options.
 Let me help you get back on the road to health, hope, and financial security.